jseidl/hass-magic_areas/docs/source/how-to/implementation-ideas.md

     If you have a TV on your bedroom, you can add it as a presence source the same way as in the Family Room.

 !!! tip
-    If you have fans in your bedroom, you can use [[Fan Groups|Fan-Groups]] to control them based off the area's temperature (you will need a temperature sensor in the area, evidently).
+    If you have fans in your bedroom, you can use [Fan Groups](../features/fan-groups.md) to control them based off the area's temperature (you will need a temperature sensor in the area, evidently).

 !!! tip
     On your own bedroom, you may get away from using an mmWave sensor if you have a BLE tracker and usually have your phone or smartwatch on you all the time.